open-ephys/ephys-course/source/Materials/exday1TA.rst

   4A.
 Display the voltage and current over both resistors in the ‘scope’ (right click/show in new scope).
 What will happen to the voltage over the left resistor if you double its resistance?
 What will happen to the current?

   4B.
-What will happen to the voltage and current over the left-hand resistor?
+What will happen to the voltage and current over the right-hand resistor?
 Double the value in the simulator and see if your predictions were correct.

 .. admonition:: TA Note
    :class: tanote